gleb23/uni-java-tasks/README.md

 17.
 Using reflexion write a program that displays full description of the class with given name including all information about the class except for imports, comments and code of constructors, initializators and methods.

+26.
+Create classes of user defined tags that form necessary number of elements (rows, cells etc.) for placing results of query execurion.
+There are coordinates of finite set of points (x, y) that are stored in the db.
+User enters coordinates of the center of the circle as well as radiuses of 5 circles with a common center.
+Between which circles are there the most number of points from the given set.
+These points should be returned to the client.